Chaos in Nonlinear Random Walks with Non-Monotonic Transition Probabilities: Introduction

 In this Letter we extend this paradigm to consider nonlinear random walks with non-monotonic transition probabilities.
-In particular, while the nonlinear random walks with monotonic transition probabilities studied in Refs.~\cite{Skardal2019JNS,Skardal2020PRE} operate on the modeling premise that random walkers are preferentially biased towards nodes with more random walkers present or with less random walkers present, allowing for non-monotonic transition probabilities allows this bias to be generalized.
+In particular, while the nonlinear random walks with monotonic transition probabilities studied in Refs.~\cite{Skardal2019JNS,Skardal2020PRE} operate on the modeling premise that random walkers are preferentially biased towards nodes with either proportionally more or fewer random walkers present, allowing for non-monotonic transition probabilities allows this bias to be generalized.
 For instance, depending on the shape of the function that defines the transition probabilities, random walkers might be biased strongly towards {\it both} nodes where very many and very few random walkers are present, while being biased away from moderately populated nodes.
 Alternatively, random walkers might be biased more strongly towards nodes where a moderate number of random walkers are present, while being biased away from nodes that are both heavily and sparsely populated.
 In general, such non-monotonic transition probabilities may arise in nonlinear transport applications where the decision-making process that informs movement is nuanced.
-Examples may include personal travel, where an individual or family may prefer to visit either very remote (e.g., camping) or very densely populated (e.g., large cities) vacation destinations, and finances and investments, where individuals may seek to invest in or choose to purchase from institutions that are neither too big nor too small.
-Here we explore the dynamics that emerge from nonlinear random walks with non-monotonic transition probabilities and show that they give rise to chaotic random walk dynamics that are not present when transition probabilities are monotonic.
-Moreover, we show that this phenomenon is generic by exploring multiple choices for functions that define the transition probabilities of a system as well as a different networks ranging from small toy examples to large real-world transport networks.
+Examples may include personal travel, where an individual or family may prefer to visit either very remote (e.g., camping) or very densely populated (e.g., large cities) vacation destinations, and finances and investments, where individuals may seek to invest in or choose to purchase commodities from institutions that are neither exceedingly large nor small.
+Here we explore the dynamics that emerge from nonlinear random walks with non-monotonic transition probabilities and show that they give rise to chaotic dynamics that are not present when transition probabilities are monotonic.
+We show that this phenomenon is widespread by exploring multiple choices for functions that define the transition probabilities of a system as well as a range of different network topologies.
 Our results suggest that in nonlinear transport processes where non-monotonicity in transition probabilities or transition rates is a key ingredient, the resulting behavior may be extremely complicated, making prediction and forecasting difficult even with very accurate system information.